philtelco/philtelco.github.io/phreaking.md

 ## Red-Boxing from a PhilTel phone

-[PhreakNet](https://portal.phreaknet.org/directory){:target="_blank"} has several numbers you can dial that will give you a simulated payphone trunk that will respond to coin (red box) tones.
+[PhreakNet](https://portal.phreaknet.org/directory){:target="blank"} has several numbers you can dial that will give you a simulated payphone trunk that will respond to coin (red box) tones.

 ### Acquiring a Red Box

 Red boxes can be built by modifying pocket tone dialers, assembled by hand from electronic components, or simulated via audio files and online apps.
-Check out [phonelosers.org dummies guide to red boxing ](http://www.phonelosers.org/redbox/){:target="_blank"} for downloads of coin tone audio files.
-If you feel like building a red box, I once recommend building [Don Froula's Arduino-based Multi-Mode Blue Box](https://www.instructables.com/Arduino-12-mode-Blue-Box-Introduction/){:target="_blank"}, which can playback blue box tones, red box tones, and many others!
-You can also try building your own red box by [modifying a pocket tone dialer](https://phonelosers.com/redbox/tonedialer/){:target="_blank"}.
+Check out [phonelosers.org dummies guide to red boxing ](http://www.phonelosers.org/redbox/){:target="blank"} for downloads of coin tone audio files.
+If you feel like building a red box, I once recommend building [Don Froula's Arduino-based Multi-Mode Blue Box](https://www.instructables.com/Arduino-12-mode-Blue-Box-Introduction/){:target="blank"}, which can playback blue box tones, red box tones, and many others!
+You can also try building your own red box by [modifying a pocket tone dialer](https://phonelosers.com/redbox/tonedialer/){:target="blank"}.

-For most people, using the online PhreakNet webapp's [1-SLOT COIN DENOMINATION TONES](https://phreaknet.org/bluebox/){:target="_blank"} will work for most people on their cell phones.
+For most people, using the online PhreakNet webapp's [1-SLOT COIN DENOMINATION TONES](https://phreaknet.org/bluebox/){:target="blank"} will work for most people on their cell phones.

 ### How to Red-Box

 While Red-boxing once required an actual coin line from the telephone company, PhilTel phones can now simulate these lines for red-boxing for calls to PhreakNet numbers!

 To red-box, do the following,
-1) Pick up the handset and dial _*11_ to drop into a pre-pay (coin first) coin line.
+1) Pick up the handset and dial __*11__ to drop into a pre-pay (coin first) coin line.
 This line simulates a CoinZone coin trunk as would normally be provided to the payphone from a phone company.
 You should hear a high-pitched whine after dialing this number.
 2) Now is time to red-box!
-Using your red box of choice, play the audio for the denomination of _10 cents_ into the handset mouthpiece.
+Using your red box of choice, play the audio for the denomination of __10 cents__ into the handset mouthpiece.
 You should hear two chirps from your red box and you should then hear a dialtone from the phone.
-If you do not hear a dialtone, try the _10 cents_ audio again.
+If you do not hear a dialtone, try the __10 cents__ audio again.
-3) Now that you have dialtone, try dialing a 7-digit PhreakNet number like _767-2676_.
+3) Now that you have dialtone, try dialing a 7-digit PhreakNet number like __767-2676__.
 You will hear sounds from the phone when entering each digit, just like you would have if dialing back in the day!
 After dialing the full number, it should connect.
-If you dialed _767-2676_ it will provide the time and temperature.
+If you dialed __767-2676__ it will provide the time and temperature.

 There are many types of coin lines!
 Feel free to experiment with lines from the following list which may have different behavior (including prompting for more money after the initial 10-dent desposit):

-* *11 - Pre-Pay (Coin First) coin line, CoinZone coin trunk
+* __*11__ - Pre-Pay (Coin First) coin line, CoinZone coin trunk
-* *12 - Post-Pay (WECo) coin line (CoinZone coin trunk)
+* __*12__ - Post-Pay (WECo) coin line (CoinZone coin trunk)
-* *13 - Dial-tone first coin line (CoinZone coin trunk)
+* __*13__ - Dial-tone first coin line (CoinZone coin trunk)
-* *14 - Dial-tone first coin line (ACTS coin trunk)
+* __*14__ - Dial-tone first coin line (ACTS coin trunk)
-* *15 - Semi-Dial-tone first coin line (CoinZone coin trunk)
+* __*15__ - Semi-Dial-tone first coin line (CoinZone coin trunk)
-* *16 - Dial-tone first coin line (Nortel TOPS ACTS trunk)
+* __*16__ - Dial-tone first coin line (Nortel TOPS ACTS trunk)

 <iframe title="PhilTel Payphone Red Boxing" src="https://diode.zone/videos/embed/5ef97335-b8bc-4be6-ac5c-b3aeb2e00354" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups" width="560" height="315" frameborder="0"></iframe>